cpjobling/EG-247-Resources/week1/elementary_signals.md

 2. Using the result of part (1), compute the derivative of $v(t)$ and sketch it's waveform.

-## Homework
+# Self-study

 Do the end of the chapter exercises (Section 1.7) from the textbook.
 Don't look at the answers until you have attempted the problems.

-## Lab Work
+# Lab Work

-In the lab, on Monday, we will solve Example 2 using Matlab/Simulink following the procedure given in Pages between pages 1-17 and 1-22 of the textbook.
+In the lab, a week on Friday, we will solve Example 2 using Matlab/Simulink following the procedure given between pages 1-17 and 1-22 of the textbook.
 We will also explore the `heaviside` and `dirac` functions.